Stephen Sylvestro (1950 - 2020) - Obituary

-Fairfield, CT - Although cancer won on September 6th after a 15-year battle, Stephen Anthony Sylvestro rarely lost a race.
-An elite athlete since the '70's, he regularly placed in the top 10 in his age group in the many road races, tri-athlons, bi-athlons, and adventure races in which he competed.
+Although cancer won on September 6th after a 15-year battle, Stephen Anthony Sylvestro rarely lost a race.
+An elite athlete since the '70's, he regularly placed in the top 10 in his age group in the many road races, triathlons, biathlons, and adventure races in which he competed.
 These, along with his shock of white hair, warmth, humor, and many contributions to town life, made him, along with his wife, Debby, a fixture in the Fairfield community.

 Born in 1950 in Worcester, MA to Anthony Paul Sylvestro and Jeanne Marie Taylor, he attended the Thorndyke Road School and Assumption Prep where he excelled in football and baseball.
 Later, at Trinity College in Hartford, he rowed crew.
 In 1973, he married his high school sweetheart, Deborah Miller and would have celebrated their 47th wedding anniversary on Sept.
 15th.